Blow (Ed Sheeran, Chris Stapleton and Bruno Mars song): Critical reception

 "Blow" has received mixed reviews from music critics.
 Jason Lipshutz writing for Billboard enjoyed the track as the trio are "vocal pros and adapt to the sound capably", handling the style of the single.
 Malvika Padin from Clash believes the song "makes up for every failing becoming the perfect end to a long-winded journey."
 Ben Boddez of The Georgia Straight found Sheeran to have the least influence on the track, but not "out of place", with Mars's production and guitar solo and "powerhouse vocals" being the main focus and Stapleton being comfortable on the "heavier mix".
 Boddez named the song as "pretty fantastic".
 All Music's Stephen Thomas Erlewine commended Sheeran's collaborations choices, as it not only reaches new audiences, but also the choice of a "pop star as big as himself."
 Mike Nied of Idolator lauded the collaboration as it was "surprising" the singers reached a "common ground on a rock-infused anthem".
 The Tennesseans Matthew Leimkuehler was pleased and surprised with the "headbangin" recording.
 In a mixed review, Lucy Shanker from Consequence of Sound praised Sheeran's change in sound matching Stapleton's style.
 Shanker affirmed the song worked due to Stapleton being "one of the most talented musicians of this generation" and Sheeran having few verses.

 On the other hand, Chris Willman of Variety said that despite "Blow" being "intriguing on paper" it is "pastiche", with the three artists being together on a "Rock of Ages" joke.
 Willman dubbed it as a "bogged down moment".
-NMEs Nick Levine criticized Sheeran's vocals as they sound like "terrible hair metal come-ons" and dubbed the guitar solo as ironic.
+NMEs Nick Levine criticised Sheeran's vocals as they sound like "terrible hair metal come-ons" and dubbed the guitar solo as ironic.
 Levine concluded that "Blow" is "a fun piece of dress-up".
 Seth Wilson from Slant Magazine was disapproval towards the lyrics, as they "make L.A.
 Guns seem like Nobel laureates".
 Wilson concluded that "Blow" shows the problem with the album, in that "Sheeran opts to avoid his strengths."
 Neil McCormick of The Daily Telegraph called the song "retrogressive and fake", with the single objective of expand "the demographic of everyone involved."
 Winston Cook-Wilson writing for Spin described the song as "assaultive" and "puzzling", saying that there is "nothing fun about the actual process of listening".